Supergroups, q-series and 3-manifolds

 Note that the factors in (\ref{sl21-vert-prod}) corresponding to vertices of degree $\deg(I)=2$ are trivial, and therefore can be ignored.

-Factors in (\ref{sl21-vert-prod}) corresponding to a vertices of degree $\deg(I)=2+K>2$ can be expanded in two different ways:
+Factors in (\ref{sl21-vert-prod}) corresponding to vertices of degree $\deg(I)=2+K>2$ can be expanded in two different ways:

-Factors in (\ref{sl21-vert-prod}) corresponding to a vertices of degree $\deg(I)=1$ can be expanded in four different ways:
+Factors in (\ref{sl21-vert-prod}) corresponding to vertices of degree $\deg(I)=1$ can be expanded in four different ways:

-First let us argue that the first two options are not allowed in a good chamber for a generic plumbing, in the terminology of Section \ref{sec:Zhat-sl21}.
-Let $U\subset \vert|_{d=1}$ be the set of vertices of degree one for which we have have expansion $(a)$ or $(b)$ and assume that it is non-empty in a given chamber.
-Let $W\subset \vert|_{d\neq 2}$ be the subset of vertices of degree one for which we have have expansion $(c)$ or $(d)$, together with all vertices of degree greater than two.
+First, we argue that the first two options are not allowed in a good chamber for a generic plumbing, in the terminology of Section \ref{sec:Zhat-sl21}.
+Let $U\subset \vert|_{d=1}$ be the set of vertices of degree one for which we have expansion $(a)$ or $(b)$ and assume that it is non-empty set in a given chamber.
+Let $W\subset \vert|_{d\neq 2}$ be the subset of vertices of degree one for which expansion $(c)$ or $(d)$ holds, together with all vertices of degree greater than two.
 Then ${V}|_{\deg \neq 2}=U\sqcup W$ and if the plumbing is generic, by definition, there exist $J\in U$ and $K\in W$ such that $B^{-1}_{JK}\neq 0$.
 For such a pair $(J,K)$ consider a contribution of terms from the expansions (\ref{vertex-series-high-degree})-(\ref{vertex-series-degree-1}) into (\ref{Zhat-plumbed-sl21-CT}) corresponding to fixed summation variables $\ell_I$.
 In the limit $\ell_J \gg \ell_K \gg \ell_S,\;\forall S\neq J,K$ it behaves as

 in the leading order.
 Moreover, the signs in the exponent are opposite for the terms coming from two different sums in the expansions $(a)$ or $(b)$.
-Therefore (\ref{Zhat-plumbed-sl21-CT}) in this chamber has necessarily arbitrary large both positive and negative powers of $q$.
+Therefore (\ref{Zhat-plumbed-sl21-CT}) in this chamber has necessarily arbitrary large positive and large negative powers of $q$.
 Therefore the set $U$ must actually be empty.

 Taking this into account, a good chamber must be necessarily of the form (\ref{chamber-alpha}), specified by some vector $\alpha\in \{\pm 1\}^{\vert|_{\deg\neq 2}}$.
 To argue the inequalities (\ref{plumbing-cond-1})-(\ref{plumbing-cond-3}) we will consider again the contributions of terms from the expansions (\ref{vertex-series-high-degree})-(\ref{vertex-series-degree-1}) into (\ref{Zhat-plumbed-sl21-CT}) corresponding to fixed summation variables $\ell_I$.